Shao-Hang-Li/Riftbound/deckbuilder/backend/README_CARDS.md

 This will:
 - Create the two card sets in MongoDB
 - Scan your `Riftbound_Cards` directory
-- Create card entries for all PNG files
+- Create card entries for ALL PNG files (including variants)
 - Extract metadata from filenames (e.g., "OGN_001.png" → card_id: "OGN_001")
+- Handle alt art versions (ending with 'a') and signature versions (ending with 'S')

 ### 3. **Start the Backend**
 ```bash